RMI/SWEET_python/README.md

 # Usage
 You will have to write your own code to import your data files.
-Examples are in SWEET_python/sweet_tools_obj.py--the load_from_database method illustrates the many different parameters that can be specified.
+Examples are in SWEET_python/sweet_tools_obj.py—the load_from_database method illustrates the many different parameters that can be specified.
 For many parameters, default values are available.
 These are stored in the defaults_2019.py file, and the sweet_tools_obj.py file contains many examples of accessing them.
 The code for the model itself is in model.py.
-Models are generally run as part of a Landfill instance--the Landfill class is defined at the bottom of sweet_tools_obj.py
+Models are generally run as part of a Landfill instance—the Landfill class is defined at the bottom of sweet_tools_obj.py

 The standard way to run the model is shown by this code: